brianandreasen1983/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 ### 7. Setting up and connecting to the database.
 Ensure that you have postgres installed on our development computer before proceeding with any setup from this repository

+To install postgres if you are new to it follow the instructions here: https://www.postgresql.org/docs/9.3/tutorial-install.html

 -- TODO: Finish filling out the setup and connecting to the database.

 ### 8. Database Schema